Why choosing eco-friendly, sustainable clothes is more important than ever.

-The outdoor apparel maker Patagonia along with other industry partners have commissioned a study to better understand how microfiber pollution happens.
-These tiny plastic particles are shed every time synthetic textiles are laundered.
+Patagonia, the outdoor apparel maker, along with other industry partners have commissioned a study to better understand how microfiber pollution happens.
+These tiny plastic particles are shed every time petrochemical derived textiles are laundered.
 While many people associate plastic pollution with plastic bottles and shopping bags, in reality, somewhere between 70 - 90 percent of the plastic fibers that are polluting our oceans come from textiles.
 I blogged about this problem last spring.

-Last March, clothing maker Patagonia and other outdoor retailers underwrote research by The Ocean Wise Plastics Lab, who has been investigating microplastic particles in the water and animals of the Pacific and Arctic oceans since 2014.
+Patagonia and other outdoor manufacturers and retailers have underwritten research by The Ocean Wise Plastics Lab.
+The lab has been investigating microplastic particles in the water and animals of the Pacific and Arctic oceans since 2014.
 The new mission was to identify more precisely the sources of microparticle pollution and potential science-based fixes.

 Ocean Wise’s Plastics Lab studied a variety of outdoor apparel fabrics provided by their sponsoring partners.
-The amount of microfibers shed by each fabric during laundering was meticulously accounted for using an elaborate filtration system.
+The amount of microfibers shed by each fabric during laundering was meticulously tracked using an elaborate filtration system.
 The lab also studied how these synthetic textiles weather and break down when exposed to the environment.
-Data gathered through both of these experiments have helped Ocean Wise develop a library of microscopic textile particles that identify specific pollution sources and demonstrate that:
+Data gathered through both of these experiments have helped Ocean Wise develop a library of microscopic textile particles that can be used to pinpoint specific pollution sources.
+Their studiens demonstrate that:

 Between 31,000 and 3,500,000 fibers are shed per wash load